Good content is good business.

 This is a sine qua non.

-Not mastering the technical aspects of writing — grammar, syntax, and spelling — doesn’t make one a bad writer, just perhaps not one that can be considered professional.
+Not mastering the technical aspects of writing — grammar, syntax, and spelling — doesn’t make them bad writers, they just don’t quite meet the criteria as professional content writers.

 - The ability to project a unique voice that can be adapted to the company’s voice as needed